fafalios/sparql-ld/README.md

 by simply using the SERVICE operator of [SPARQL 1.1 Federated Query](http://www.w3.org/TR/sparql11-federated-query/).

-A distinctive characteristic of this extension is that it enables to query and integrate even data in datasets returned by a portion of the query, i.e. discovered at query-execution time.
+A distinctive characteristic of SPARQL-LD is that it enables to query and integrate even data in datasets returned by a portion of the query, i.e. discovered at query-execution time.

-This extension has been tested with Jena 2.13.0 ARQ (nevertheless, it may also work with other Jena ARQ releases).
+SPARQL-LD has been tested with Jena 2.13.0 ARQ (nevertheless, it may also work with other Jena ARQ releases).

-A SPARQL endpoint that realizes this extension is available online at http://139.91.183.72/sparql-service-extension.
+A SPARQL endpoint that realizes SPARQL-LD is available online at http://139.91.183.72/sparql-ld-endpoint.

 ## Example Query

 The following query
-can be answered by an implementation of this extension.
+can be answered by an implementation of SPARQL-LD.
 The query returns all co-authors of Pavlos Fafalios (main contributor of this repository) together with the number of their publications and the number of different conferences in which they have a publication.